sgurau/ProjectionNet/tasks.md

 # 12 Oct 2023
 1. CV on SVM with precomputed kernel for both $C$ and $\gamma$, starting with $\gamma=30,000$ and $C=1$.
-2. Try
+2. Try the following for prediction of new observations:
 - 2.1 MSnet: https://arxiv.org/pdf/2201.10145.pdf (code: https://github.com/GitZH-Chen/MSNet/tree/main in matlab)
 - 2.2 ManifoldNet: https://arxiv.org/pdf/1809.06211.pdf (code: https://github.com/jjbouza/manifold-net-vision in python)
-   for prediction of new observations.

 # 5 Oct 2023